-How to Update Apps on Mac
+How to update apps on Mac

-How to update apps on Macbook
+How to update apps via App Store

 When you open the update tab, you’ll always see the most recent available versions of your applications, so there’s no need to compare.
 Plus, the App Store’s updater makes it a snap to download and install all the updates you need at once.

 Here’s how to update apps on a Mac via App Store:

 - Click the Apple logo in the top left corner of the screen.

 - Select “App Store” from the drop-down menu.
 If you have updates waiting, that menu will show you how many.

 - You can also open the App Store from the Dock and click the Updates tab to see which of your applications are out of date.

 - Click the Update button beside each app to start downloading and installing the update, or hit Update All to do them all at once.